 Remove the blower door and vacuum up dust.

 Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
 If it’s dirty, you can freshen it by pouring thinned bleach through the tube to clean the line.
 Or you can buy a new tube.

 Wash the drain port using a small, round paintbrush.
 Connect the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

 Never Forget a Tune-Up Again

-Annual air conditioner maintenance from The Frazier Company can make your equipment more efficient and help it last longer.
-We also have handy service agreements, so you won’t forget to book your annual service!
+Annual air conditioner maintenance from The Frazier Company can make your unit more efficient and help it last longer.
+We also have handy service agreements, so you won’t forget to schedule your annual tune-up!